 Why are Immunisations important for your baby?

-Immunisations protect your baby against vaccine-preventable diseases that can lead to serious complications or death.
+Immunisations protect your baby against vaccine-preventable diseases that can lead to serious complications or death by strengthening your baby’s immune system.
 Some immunisations require additional doses to be given later to maintain your child’s immunity to the disease (e.g. diphtheria and tetanus).
 These additional doses are called booster doses.

 Immunisations are safe for most babies.
 However, live vaccines like MMR (measles, mumps and rubella) and oral polio must be avoided if your baby has a weak immune system due to illness or medical treatment.
 Please consult your doctor if you have concerns about your baby’s immunisations.